memri/pod/docs/DataCollectives.md

 and in order to write to a Data Collective, you need to know its `database_key`.
 Reading data from a Data Collective via API is always impossible.

-Data Collective maintainer must access the database from the filesystem, presuming they also have the `database_key` of course.
+Data Collective maintainer must access the database from the filesystem.
+(To do so, they also need to have the `database_key` of course.)

 Run Pod with `--help` to see CLI help on setting up a Data Collective.